illescasDaniel/Questions/README.md

 -------------
 - Questions statistics
 - Reset statistics and/or settings
-- Parallax effect on main menu
-- Haptic feedback
+- Haptic Feedback
 - Multilanguage support
 - Repeat quizzes by shaking the device
-- Read Questions from a QR Code saving them for later use
+- Read Questions from a QR Code and saving them for later use
 - Read Questions form a URL
 - Questions can have multiple correct anwers
 - Each set of questions can have different number of answers